-- The computer will not turn on when connected to the AC adapter. - The display does not turn on when the computer is connected to the AC adapter. - The power light is off when the computer is connected to the AC adapter.
+- The computer will not turn on when connected to the AC adapter. - The display does not turn on when the computer is connected to the AC adapter and external power. - The power light is off when the computer is connected to the AC adapter.